elisekain/cross_stitch/README.md

 # Cross Stitch
 We're going to create an Express app that makes a call to the Etsy API and uses Handlebars to craft templates using our new data from the Etsy API.
 This tutorial is good practice for anyone looking to:
-- Learn how to setup and start an Express app
+- Learn how to setup and start an Express app.
-- Practice making a call to a 3rd party API
+- Practice making a call to a 3rd party API.
-- See how Handlebars can be used as a templating engine for Express
+- See how Handlebars can be used as a templating engine for Express.

 ## Express application setup
 Anything in this tutorial that begins with `$` should be entered into your terminal.
-Let's start by:
+Let's start by doing just that:

 - Making a directory for our project
 - Going into the directory